 The first HIV Vaccine Awareness Day was observed in 1998 to commemorate the one-year anniversary of Bill Clinton’s speech on the topic.
 Every year, various organizations around the country organize events to make people more aware of HIV as well as its prevention.
 This helps bring together individuals in a collective effort to prevent the spread of the HIV pandemic.

-Approximately 1.1 million people in the U.S. are living with HIV and 39,000 Americans are newly infected with it every year.
+Approximately 1.1 million people in the U.S. are living with HIV and 39,000 Americans are newly infected with it every year, according to state HIV statistics.
 An estimated 14% of these people are unaware that they are infected and one-quarter of those infected are female.

 National HIV Vaccine Awareness Day timeline